SorravichL/Rome/README.md

 cd go-backend && go fmt ./...
 ```

-Or use the one-click all-in-one:
+Or use the one-click all-in-one:(use git bash instead of terminal)

 ```bash
 chmod +x scripts/clean.sh